Flemingia vestita: Description

-F. vestita is a perennial herb, having a prostrate but weak stem, measuring about ~60 cm in average.
+Flemingia vestita is a perennial herb, having a prostrate but weak stem, measuring about ~60 cm in average.
 It is highly branched with hairy rhizome and hirsute stems.
 The roots are tuberous (6 cm or longer).
 Leaves are pinnately compound with obovate-cuneate leaflets.
 Leaves are digitately 3-foliolate; and also pubescent like the stem.
 Lateral leaflets are obliquely elliptic, and slightly smaller.
 Raceme is axillary or terminal, about 2–10 cm, and densely pubescent; bracts lanceolate.
 Calyx is 5-lobed; lobes are linear-lanceolate, lower one is longest, longer than the tube.
 Corolla is slightly longer than calyx and elliptical.
 Fruits are hairy sub-cylindrical pods.
 Seed is globose, brown or black in colour.
 Flowers are bright-red.
 It flowers during August and September.

 Chemical constituents

 It is rich in bioactive isoflavones such as genistein, daidzein, formononetin and pseudobaptigenin.